GameCubing8619/dol_c_kit-an-attempt-to-remove-devkit-maybe-/README.md

 # What is DOL C-Kit?
 DOL C-Kit is a toolkit for compiling C/C++ code (or assembly) using MetroWorksC/C++EmebededPowerPC to inject into a GameCube/Wii \*.dol executable.
 It has been written in such a way that it can be adapted to many different games.
 You will need [Python 3](https://www.python.org/downloads/) and [DevKitPPC] installed to use it.
 As well, DOL C-Kit is dependent on [pyelftools](https://github.com/eliben/pyelftools), JoshuaMK's fork of [dolreader](https://github.com/JoshuaMKW/dolreader), and [geckocode-libs](https://github.com/JoshuaMKW/geckocode-libs).

-Uses the metroworks codewarrior compilers assembler and linker for building the dol.Whice also Allows for flags to be passed thru the .exe
+Uses the metroworks codewarrior ((mwcceppc)compilers (mwasmeppc)assembler and (mwldeppc)linker for building the dol.Whice also Allows for flags to be passed thru the .exe

 Credit to Yoshi2 And Minty Meeo for creating the original GC C-Kit And dol_c_kit.
 DOL C-Kit couldn't exist without it.